pkp/pkp-docs/learning-ojs/en/authoring.md

 Once the review process has completed, you will be notified via email by the editor of their decision.

-After receiving the email, login to your dashboard.
+After receiving the email with the decision, login to your dashboard.
+Select the manuscript you have been notified about.

 ![](./assets/learning-ojs-3-auth-responding-revisions.png)